shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/advanced_config.md

 1. An active [Shotgun](https://www.shotgunsoftware.com/signup/) site.
 2. [Shotgun Desktop](https://support.shotgunsoftware.com/hc/en-us/articles/115000068574-Integrations-user-guide#Installation%20of%20Desktop) installed on your system.
+3. Familiarity with YAML, Toolkit uses YAML files for configuring Shotgun integration settings.
-3. Access to a filesystem where you can store project files and a pipeline configuration.
+4. Access to a filesystem where you can store project files and a pipeline configuration.
 On the filesystem, create a folder called `Shotgun`, with two folders, `projects` and `configs`, within it.

 ### Additional Resources